nosoop/py-vmtoffsdump/README.md

-# VTable Offset Dumper
+# vmtproc

-A Python-based tool that estimates Windows virtual method offsets given an unstripped Linux binary.
+A Python library to read and dump information on virtual tables in an unstripped Linux binary.
+Is able to accurately guesstimate Windows virtual method offsets (at least more so than [vtable(.js)][]).

+Originally written to automate the process of obtaining that info from Team Fortress 2.

 ## Usage